La Jolla submits Children's Pool structural report and awaits word on sought-after repairs to seawall - NewsBreak

 The report estimates that repairs to the seawall alone would cost $2.3 million , not including repairs to the stairs or surrounding retaining walls.

-Mangano said the report was submitted to the city’s Parks & Recreation Department at the end of 2022 to be circulated throughout appropriate city departments in the hope that comments would be available by LJP&B's meeting.
+Mangano said the report was submitted to the city’s Parks & Recreation Department at the end of 2022 to be circulated throughout appropriate city departments in the hope that comments would be available by La Jolla Parks & Beaches' meeting.
 However, “they hadn’t made enough progress to provide any comments yet,” Mangano said.

 Should the city greenlight a project to fix the seawall or make other changes to extend its life span based on the findings in the report, construction plans would be handled by various city departments.
 Given that harbor seals haul out at the Children’s Pool, an environmental impact report likely would be required, Mangano said.